saltstack/salt/doc/ref/cli/salt.rst

 .. option:: -t TIMEOUT, --timeout=TIMEOUT

     The timeout in seconds to wait for replies from the Salt minions.
+The timeout number specifes how long the command line client will wait to query the minions and check on running jobs.

 .. option:: -s STATIC, --static=STATIC